State Board of Examiners

 - License Renewal Forms (Downloadable)

-Renewal invoices for 2013 were mailed to all active licensees during the third week of October 2012.
+Renewal invoices for 2014 were mailed to all active licensees during the first week of October 2013.
 If you did not receive or have misplaced your renewal notice, you may click here to download the appropriate form, or click on the link at the top of this page ro renew online.
 Information and payment for sub-licensees should be included as part of the master licensee's renewal.

 Please make checks or money orders payable to "State Board of Examiners" and mail to the address on the invoice.
 Please note that we do not accept "counter checks" or "starter checks" that do not bear the pre-printed account holder information and check number, nor do we accept cash, credit/debit cards, purchase orders, online or telephone payments.

 Renewals are currently being processed within 2-3 business days of receipt, and the new expiration date is displayed on this website immediately upon processing.
 Please allow 3-5 days after processing for your printed license to arrive in the mail.

 To check a license for the current expiration date by entering the license number, you may click here.
 If it displays a 2014 expiration date, it has been renewed for 2014.
 If the message "License Not Found" is displayed, the license has not been renewed or may not be valid due to another issue.

 Licensees who expired in 2010 or previous years are no longer eligible for renewal and must reapply for a license.
 Licensees who expired in 2011 must renew through 2014 by December 31, 2014, or the license will be retired, and will require that the individual reapply and re-exam in order to reinstate the license.
 Click here to download the appropriate application.